konovod/linalg/README.md

 - [ ] Matrix exponentiation (and other matrix functions)
 - [ ] Banded matrices
 - [ ] Other missing features from LAPACK (mostly selectable and orderable eigenvalues, I'm not not sure about their usefullness)
-- [ ] Sparse matrices (perhaps out of scope\deserves separate shard)
+- [ ] Sparse matrices (perhaps out of scope/deserves separate shard)
-- [ ] Other missing features from scipy.linalg (pseudoinverse, lyapunov\ricatti\sylvester equations, other things i don't know algorithms for)
+- [ ] Other missing features from scipy.linalg (pseudoinverse, lyapunov/ricatti/sylvester equations, other things i don't know algorithms for)

 ##### Not so important

 - [ ] saving\loading to matlab-like string
 - [ ] better pretty-print, with alignment and various precision
+- [ ] use blas for multiplication
+- [ ] more flags support (inversion of diagonal matrix and other trivial cases)

 PRs are welcome)